Skip to content

 • Man or male partner BMI >40

-• Woman a smoker or vaper
+• Either partner is a smoker or vaper

 • Have two or more children to the relationship or two or more children to any relationship living at home at least half of the time.